Yūki Tabata: Biography

 Yūki Tabata was born in Fukuoka Prefecture, Japan.
 Before launching his own series, he worked as an assistant to Toshiaki Iwashiro.
 In 2011, Tabata entered the one-shot Hungry Joker in the Golden Future Cup, which earned first place in the award.
 This one-shot was later turned into a full series, which ran in Weekly Shōnen Jump from 2012 to 2013.

 Following Hungry Joker's completion, Tabata published another one-shot, titled Black Clover, in Shōnen Jump Next!!.
 This one-shot was later turned into a full series, which started serialization in Weekly Shōnen Jump on February 16, 2015.
 Soon after Black Clover's debut as a full series, Tabata got married.
 In the first half of 2017, Black Clover was the 28th best-selling manga in Japan.
 One year later, the entire Black Clover media franchise was the 24th best-selling media franchise in Japan.
 The series has been given numerous adaptations, notably an anime television series.

 Style

 Tabata stated that when making stories, he wants to give each character a chance in the spotlight.
 When it comes to the characters, he likes to give each a defining trait to make them memorable to the reader.
 As for their designs, he stated that he likes to have fun drawing, so if part of a character's design frustrates him, he changes it.

 Influences

 Tabata has cited Akira Toriyama's Dragon Ball as a major influence over his work, even stating it was one of the main reasons he decided to become a manga artist.
-Tabata has also cited Kentaro Miura's Berserk and Tite Kubo's Bleach as sources of inspiration.
+Tabata has also cited Kentaro Miura's Berserk, Tite Kubo's Bleach, Yoshihiro Togashi's YuYu Hakusho, Masashi Kishimoto's Naruto, and Eiichiro Oda's One Piece as sources of inspiration.